AmagiNet/Amagi/README.md

 ....

-But a free network must have free data.
+Your free network must have free data.

 Each device on the network should be able to release a minimum free data useful to the community, in a safe, anonymous and free form.